 Photoshop offers many excellent methods for correcting casts.
 But if you can’t work out what they are, how can you fix them?

-The first and most important step is to familiarise yourself with the color Wheel:
+The first and most important step is to familiarise yourself with the Colour Wheel:

-It’s important to know instinctively what colors are adjacent to each other, and what colors are opposite to each other.
+It’s important to know instinctively what colours are adjacent to each other, and what colours are opposite to each other.

-Study that color wheel, learn it, make one of your own and pin it up on your wall if you have to.
+Study that colour wheel, learn it, make one of your own and pin it up on your wall if you have to.
 It’s a great tool.

 Read the cast:

-When you look at a photo, or part of a photo, and say “There’s something wrong with the color”, then you need to be able to do two things:
+When you look at a photo, or part of a photo, and say "There’s something wrong with the colour", then you need to be able to do two things:

-(2) identify the adjacent or opposing color that will fix it.
+- identify the adjacent or opposing colour that will fix it.

 Some casts are easy to identify, others are harder.
-To make it simpler, let’s discuss the two types of cast – cast in neutrals, and cast in colors.
+To make it simpler, let’s discuss the two types of cast – cast in neutrals, and cast in colours.